Welcome to Year 4

 History

-This term we will be studying local history in our community.
+This term we will be studying the Ancient Maya civilisation.

 Homework